 Provider, Patient and Customer Solutions:

 - Disease or care management solutions focus on identifying covered patients who are most at risk of a poor health outcome and developing targeted interventions for those patients.
 This intervention could be as simple as a reminder to take a pill, or it could be as involved as a health and wellness program that looks at factors like diet and exercise.
-Such solutions may draw not only on EMR data, but also on prescription, claims, socioeconomic and behavioral data.
+Such solutions may draw on EMR data, as well as prescription, claims, socioeconomic and behavioral data.
 (Examples: IBM Watson, Cognizant, Collective Health, Medecision, PopHealthCare)

 Finance and Operations:

-Of the general operational solutions employed by payers, fraud detection — upcoding, false diagnoses, covering non-covered services, bribery and kickbacks — remains an area of significant focus (it is frequently estimated that between 3% and 10% of the U.S.’s greater than $3 trillion in annual healthcare spending is lost to fraud).
-The analytical challenge is exacerbated by the fact that false claims from a given provider are often spread across public and private payers.
+Of the general operational solutions employed by payers, fraud detection — upcoding, false diagnoses, covering non-covered services, bribery and kickbacks — remains an area of significant focus.
+It is frequently estimated that between 3% and 10% of the United States’ over $3 trillion in annual healthcare spending is lost to fraud.
+The analytical challenge is worsened by the fact that false claims from a given provider are often spread across public and private payers.
 Actuarial analysis remains core to payer data analytics as does general operational monitoring and financial forecasting.
 (Examples: Experfy, IBM, Optum, SAS)

 The Future of Health Analytics